botanalytics/docs/docs/get-started/how-tos/projects/manage/star.md

 ### Star the Project

-Click on the star icon located on the top left corner of the project tile.
+Click on the star icon located on the top right corner of the project tile.
 By clicking on the star, you will star the project.

 ![Star Project](@site/static/img/projects/star.png)